 Whether it's a new grad just starting out, a dedicated mid-career-er changing paths or leaders looking to advance, we are committed to helping the next generation of talent reach their goals.
 Many of our team members have created unique career paths at Jonathan Louis, and in this series, we celebrate their stories and growth.
 Interested in a similar opportunity?
 We always have our door open for future talent—check out our Indeed, LinkedIn, and Glassdoor for availabilities.

-If you had a time machine, which part of history would you revisit and why?
+If you were a sea animal, which one would you be and why?

 What song can you listen to on repeat?

 “Paranoid Andriod” by Radiohead

 If you could be fluent in any other language which would it be?

 Describe yourself in one word.